soartech/jsoar/jsoar-build/resources/readme.txt

 with the run controls at the top of the debugger.
 Each decision cycle a disk will be moved.

+This also starts Legilimens, JSoar's web interface.
+Try opening http://localhost:12122/jsoar/agents in your browser and poke around.

-jsoar's performance is pretty good, but it also loves memory, so it's probably a good idea to bump up the size of your Java heap:
+JSoar's performance is pretty good, but it also loves memory, so it's probably a good idea to bump up the size of your Java heap with the -Xmx option.

-    > java -Xmx1024m -jar @JSOAR_DEMOS_JAR@

 Additionally, JSoar performs better over time when using the -server version of the JVM.
-This is only available in the JDK version of the java executable:
+This is only available in the JDK version of the java executable.

-    > java -server -Xmx1024m -jar @JSOAR_DEMOS_JAR@

 ###############################################################################
 Contents of this distribution: